“That There’s an RV”

 On the way to Flagstaff, Arizona, I happened upon a sign that boasted about the largest meteor crater in the United States, and of course I had to stop.
 After we drove six miles off the road in the RV, we get to the place only to find out that its $12 a head to get in.
 At that point in time, we basically felt stuck, but they did give us a military discount so we decided to see it.
 I’ll tell you, I definitely think it was worth it, but these are the type of costs that you really don’t anticipate but you know will occur, especially on a road trip.

 One thing I have learned is that a really solid cash back or travel credit card is a must-have for trips like these.
 When you’re forking over $3,000 or more for the rental, plus paying for everything else that pops up, it makes sense to earn something in return.

-If you’re someone who travels all the time, I might suggest a top travel card like the Chase Sapphire Preferred® Card instead.
+If you’re someone who travels all the time, I would probably suggest a top travel card like the Chase Sapphire Preferred® Card.
 With this card, you’ll earn 2X points on travel and dining, plus 1X points on everything else.
 Plus, you’ll score a 50,000 point signup bonus worth $500 in cash back or gift cards after spending just $4,000 in 90 days.
 This is the perfect card to get right before you take off on any journey around the country.
 Learn more about the Chase Sapphire Preferred® Card before you sign up.

 4. How Hard is it to Drive?